[LWV] League of Women Voters®

 Presently, LWVUS does not have a position on alternative voting methods such as IRV.
 However, eight state Leagues (MN, SC, CA, WA, MA, VT, AZ and FL) have conducted studies or otherwise adopted positions on alternative voting methods, including IRV.
 In order for LWVME to participate and advocate on this proposed change in Maine's voting system, LWVME's State Board has initiated the process of determining whether it can come to concurrence with one of those state League's position on IRV.

-The State Board is currently educating itself on the pros and cons of various alternative voting methods.
-Following this educational process, the State Board will review the positions on alternative voting systems reached by other State Leagues and choose which position, if any, most closely aligns with its own conclusions.
-The Board will then assemble and distribute materials to the local Leagues to facilitate a discussion among members on the local level to determine whether there is a consensus in agreement with that state's position.
+The State Board studied the pros and cons of various alternative voting methods.
+Following this educational process, the State Board reviewed the positions on alternative voting systems reached by other State Leagues and chose a position that most closely aligns with its own conclusions.

 Learn More